Logo

 Finally, the third and final volume in the Library of America series on Thornton Wilder was released in 2011, containing his last two novels The Eighth Day and Theophilus North, as well as four autobiographical sketches.

-Robert Gottlieb, reviewing Penelope Niven's work in The New Yorker in 2013, claimed Thornton Wilder had become infatuated by a man, not identified by Gottlieb, and Thornton Wilder's feeling were not reciprocated.
+Robert Gottlieb, reviewing Penelope Niven's work in The New Yorker in 2013, claimed Thornton Wilder had become infatuated with a man, not identified by Gottlieb, and Thornton Wilder's feelings were not reciprocated.

-Thornton Wilder died in his Hamden house on December 7,1975, of heart failure at age 78.
+Thornton Wilder died of heart failure in his Hamden, Connecticut, house on December 7,1975, at age 78.

-Thornton Wilder was interred at Mount Carmel Cemetery in Hamden.
+Thornton Wilder is interred at Mount Carmel Cemetery in Hamden.